santhosh27jd/PlaneTicketBooking/seatbooking/readme.txt

-Paramete should be List of Integer :
+Paramete should be List of Integer Array:
 Example:
 List<int [][]> seatList = new ArrayList<>();
 		int[][] arr = new int[2][3]; // Row by Column